 Based on North African cuisine, "Tagine" really refers to the heavy clay pots in which the amazing stew-like foods are slow cooked.
 Beautifully blended spices, fresh herbs, pressed garlic, grated ginger, sliced onions, lemons, olives all work together to produce this mouth-watering Tagine Chicken.
 Once you try it, you'll want to make it again and again!
-Delicious!
 Time to explore cooking with Laird Superfood Turmeric Creamer!

 - 1 tbsp cumin seeds

 - 2 tbsp ginger powder (or 1 1/2 inch chunk freshly grated)

 - 4 large garlic cloves, pressed or finely chopped

 - 8 chicken thighs (without skin) OR 8 portions of Wild Caught Halibut filets**

 - 1 tbsp olive oil

 - 1 large onion sliced

 - 1 cup chickpeas